snowlag/Event-manager-google-calendar-node-express-app/Readme.md

 # Event-manager-google-calendar-node-express-app
-## This Node App allows user to sign in with Google Account and see their upcoming events, give Json format of the events and also interface to add new event in their Calendar
+## This Node App allows user to sign in with Google Account and see their upcoming events, give Json format of the events and to add new event in their Calendar
-## Get Started
 ### First Install all the Dependencies
 ```
  "dependencies": {